digipolisgent/api-guidelines/Guidelines.md

 Header                            | Type                                  | Description
 --------------------------------- | ------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Authorization                     | String                                           | Authorization header for the request Date                              | Date                                             | Timestamp of the request, based on the client's clock, in [RFC 5322][rfc-5322-3-3] date and time format.
 The server SHOULD NOT make any assumptions about the accuracy of the client's clock.
 This header MAY be included in the request, but MUST be in this format when supplied.
-Greenwich Mean Time (GMT) MUST be used as the time zone reference for this header when it is provided.
-For example: `Wed, 24 Aug 2016 18:41:30 GMT`.
-Note that GMT is exactly equal to UTC (Coordinated Universal Time) for this purpose.
+UTC MUST be used as the time zone reference for this header when it is provided.
+For example: `2016-12-24T18:41:30Z`.
 Accept                            | Content type                                     | The requested content type for the response such as: <ul><li>application/xml</li><li>text/xml</li><li>application/json</li><li>text/javascript (for JSONP)</li></ul>Per the HTTP guidelines, this is just a hint and responses MAY have a different content type, such as a blob fetch where a successful response will just be the blob stream as the payload.
 Accept-Encoding                   | Gzip, deflate                                    | REST endpoints SHOULD support GZIP and DEFLATE encoding, when applicable.
 For very large resources, services MAY ignore and return uncompressed data.
 Accept-Language                   | "en", "es", etc.                                 | Specifies the preferred language for the response.
 Services are not required to support this, but if a service supports localization it MUST do so through the Accept-Language header.